SoftwareAG/webmethods-api-gateway/samples/kubernetes/deploymentscripts/apigw-embedded-elasticsearch/README.md

    kubectl create -f api-gateway-deployment-embedded-elasticsearch.yaml
    ```

-   Ensure that you have specified the required information such as image name, default ports in the Kubernetes sample file [api-gateway-deployment-embedded-elasticsearch.yaml](api-gateway-deployment-embedded-elasticsearch.yaml).
+   Ensure that you have specified the required information such as container name, the path to your API Gateway image stored in a docker registry and container port in the Kubernetes sample file [api-gateway-deployment-embedded-elasticsearch.yaml](api-gateway-deployment-embedded-elasticsearch.yaml).
 For details on Kubernetes YAML files, see Kubernetes documentation.

    This now pulls the image specified and creates the API Gateway pod with API Gateway container in which Elasticsearch is embedded.